bveseli/state-tracking-crasp/README.md

 | `graphviz` | 0.21 | DFA diagram generation |

-Compatibility note:
-his script customises GPT-2's inputs, outputs, loss masks, and attention masks in ways that may break across transformers versions.
+> **Compatibility note:** This script customises GPT-2's inputs, outputs, loss masks, and attention masks in ways that may break across transformers versions.
 If you upgrade the library, verify that everything still behaves as expected — and in particular that the new version's default GPT-2 does not silently overwrite any of these.

 ## Folder Structure